Last updated: 7 December 2022

 If the extent of your usual riding week consists of a 40-mile blast on a Sunday morning, you’d be pushing your luck jumping straight into a long-distance tour.

-Not only does the practice allow you to acclimatise to long-distance motorcycling, but it also allows you to test out various luggage set-ups so you know what works for you in the real world.
+Practice allows you to acclimatise to long-distance motorcycling.
+But it also allows you to test out various luggage options, so you know what works for you in the real world.

 2. Refine Your Long-Distance Motorcycling Set-Up (Pre-Tour)